-I install a 1200 gallon (4550 litre) rainwater tank to collect water for our garden when our irrigation well gets low in the summer.
-This is three part mini-series.
+I install a 1200 gallon (4550 litre) rainwater harvesting tank to collect water for our garden when our irrigation well runs low in the summer.
+This is four part mini-series.

-Install a Rainwater Tank – PART 1: the Base
+Install a Rainwater Harvesting Tank – PART 1: the Base

 (this is a transcript from the video)

 Even after we had 5 feet of mud removed from our shallow irrigation well, it still runs dry in the middle of summer.
 It’s definitely better than it was, but to expand our garden we need more water.

 Last year we bought two rainwater harvesting tanks, a 1200 gallon, and a 500 gallon.
 In this series I’ll go through all the steps I took to install and connect this first tank to the gutters of these two workshops.

 In the following series I’ll look at the smaller 500 gallon rainwater harvesting tank that we installed off-grid in the garden and powered the pump with solar.
 So that’s coming up a bit later.